Morocco Photography Tour

 After an early photo shoot in the hills near Tafraoute, we head back to our hotel for breakfast and to plan out the rest of the day.

 The area around Tafraoute provides many beautiful hikes, of which we are able to do some shorter ones, visiting some of the spectacular views of the surrounding mountains and/or the local villages.
 The drivers are available to take us a touch further afield which is optional (e.g. to the Ait Mansour Gorge with its palm oasis).
-If you wish exploring and discovering new compositions, then this day will be perfect for you.
+If you wish to explore and discover new compositions, then this day will be perfect for you.

 The views we just like the most will be our destination for sunset, but not before having lunch in the hotel or in Tafraoute town and enjoying your time to relax.